aungpaos/Tripanyway/README.md

-# flutter_profile
+# My school project

-A new Flutter project.
+This is my school project.
+There is nothing interesting here.

 ## Getting Started